 The arterial supply to the rectum is from the following arteries:

 - The superior rectal, which is a terminal branch of the inferior mesenteric artery, supplies the proximal part of the rectum.

 - The middle rectal branch of the internal iliac artery supplies the middle and inferior parts of the rectum.

 - The inferior rectal artery, which is a branch of the internal pudendal artery, which in turn is a branch of the internal iliac artery, supplies the anorectal junction and the anal canal.

 - Branching pattern of the internal iliac artery: Knowing the variability of the internal iliac branching pattern is extremely important for endovascular radiologists, surgeons, obstetricians – gynecologists, orthopedic surgeons and urologists.
 The organization of the branching pattern can be studied with pelvic embolization.
 This can avoid unnecessary embolization, embolectomy or ligation, and iatrogenic injury to the internal iliac artery can be prevented if the branching pattern is known.

-- Internal iliac ligation: is required for haemostasis in cases of severe pelvic hemorrhage e.g. severe postpartum hemorrhage or open book pelvic fractures.
+- Internal iliac ligation: is required for hemostasis in cases of severe pelvic hemorrhage e.g. severe postpartum hemorrhage or open book pelvic fractures.
 As there are extensive anastomoses, collateral circulation develops soon after ligation.

 - Aneurysms of the internal iliac artery: These are rare but are not easy to diagnose.
 The aneurysm causes obstructive symptoms by compressing the ureters or rectum leading to constipation or difficulty passing urine.
 Rupture of the aneurysm can be fatal due to severe hemorrhagic shock.
 Treatment is endovascular stenting in asymptomatic aneurysms, or surgical ligation in symptomatic aneurysms.